-How to create better content (part 1)
+How to create better content, part 1

 In part 1, we’ll look at what better content is, what it does, and what it can do.
 In part 2 we’ll look at ways to create better content, including the importance of keywords, why your niche matters, why you need to be clear on who you're writing for and why, and we'll also look at the specifics of being specific.

-I have an issue with the term 'better'.
+But first, a confession: I have an issue with the term 'better'.

 Better than what?

 According to Google's dictionary, "better" in the context of content is

 1. of a more excellent or effective type or quality.

 Because better in terms of content or a service as a whole is highly subjective, let's look at a broader context.